ar-51/ar-51.github.io/docs/System Calibration/Sync_With_LED_floor.md

     `Camera Calibration Settings` → `Checker Board Settings` → **Aruco Board Square Size Meters**
   - Enter the real-world size of a checker square (in meters).

+When you measure your "real world" checkerboard square make sure to measure the entire square - **Not just the inner aruco area**.
+You can also measure the pattern from side to side and divide by the number of squares for better accuracy.
+{: .warning }

 ![aruco_settings.png](/assets/images/led_sync/aruco_settings.png)

 ---